We Go The Extra Distance For Our Clients

 • Wrongful death

 If you have suffered any of these injuries at work, you need to hire the strongest legal representation possible so that you can receive full medical and disability benefits through a workers’ comp claim.
-Sandy Springs workers’ comp lawyers at Ashenden & Associates have what it takes to handle all the legal complexities that surround workers compensation claims.
+Sandy Springs workers’ comp lawyers at Ashenden & Associates have what it takes to handle all the legal complexities that surround workers’ compensation claims.
 We will handle all communications between you, your doctor, and your employer’s insurance carrier so that you can receive the compensation you deserve and focus on healing at home.

 mmi workers comp

-Who Decides When You Reach MMI?
+Who Decides When You Reach MMI in Georgia?

 The injured worker’s treating doctor is the only one who can determine when a person reaches MMI.
 This generally happens after the workers’ compensation insurance company requests an independent medical examination in order to confirm whether or not the patient has reached MMI.
 An independent medical examiner will send a report about this independent medical examination to the injured worker, their authorized treating physician, their boss, their insurance carrier, and their lawyer, if applicable.